tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 * curl is language agnostic, so it's not specific to one particular programming language.
 * curl shows the header information required in the request.
-* curl shows the method used with the request and other parameters.
+* curl shows the method used with the request.

 In general, use curl to show your sample request.
 Here's another example of a curl request in the Parse API: